adamchainz/conjecture/docs/design.rst

 It reads 8 bytes for the integer off in big endian format.
 Why big endian?
-Because "simplicity" for a getbytes call is specifically defined in lexicographic order: One block of n bytes is simpler than another block of n bytes if it is smaller in the first byte they differ.
+Because "simplicity" for a getbytes call is specifically defined in lexicographic order: One block of n bytes is simpler than another block of n bytes if it is smaller (interpreted as an unsigned integer between 0 and 255) in the first byte they differ.

 This corresponds precisely to the order of the blocks as big-endian integers: Reducing a high byte always reduces the integer more than reducing a low byte.
 If we'd instead read the integer off in little endian order